5tefan/ncagg/README.md

  - "first_input": Filename of first file included in aggregate
  - "last_input": Filename of last file included in aggregate
  - "input_count": Number of files included in aggregate
+ - "ncagg_version": Version number for the ncagg software running

  The configuration format expects a key "global attributes" associated with a list of objects each containing